 Can I view Dr. Harmych’s Revision Rhinoplasty Before and After photos?

 Yes.
 During your private consultation you will have the opportunity to view additional revision rhinoplasty photographs.
 Dr. Harmych also offers computerized imaging to help patient’s visualize the anticipated results of surgery and help guide the consultation.

 Does Dr. Harmych perform many revision rhinoplasty procedures?

 Yes.
 Dr. Harmych’s practice is solely focused on surgery of the face, neck and nose.
 Dr. Harmych does not perform breast, body or abdominal surgery.
 In fact, a substantial proportion of all surgical procedures performed by Dr. Harmych are rhinoplasty and revision rhinoplasty.
 Many of these patients also suffer from nasal breathing problems as a result of prior rhinoplasty surgery.
 Dr. Harmych also specializes in functional rhinoplasty, or rhinoplasty to fix nasal breathing problems.

-Those considering rhinoplasty or revision rhinoplasty should carefully evaluate their surgeon’s training and credentials.
+Those considering rhinoplasty or revision rhinoplasty should carefully evaluate their surgeon’s training, credentials adn experience.
 Dr. Brian Harmych is board-certified by the American Academy of Otolaryngology – Head and Neck Surgery and is one of the only fellowship-trained Facial Plastic & Reconstructive rhinoplasty surgeons in the Cleveland area.
 He has the knowledge and expertise to offer the best cosmetic result while maintaining nasal function.
 Schedule a free consultation with Dr. Harmych and learn more about your options for Revision Rhinoplasty in Cleveland, Ohio.